DevExpress-Examples/blazor-server-dxgrid-export/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# Grid for Blazor - How to use DevExpress Reporting tools to implement export in a server application
+# Grid for Blazor - How to Export Data to PDF, XLSX, and DOCX formats in a server application

 The [Grid](https://docs.devexpress.com/Blazor/403143/grid) component allows you to [export data](https://demos.devexpress.com/blazor/Grid/Export/DataAwareExport) to XLS, XLSX, and CSV file formats.
 You can also use DevExpress Reporting tools to implement export to different formats (PDF, XLSX, and DOCX).
 This example illustrates how to do this in a Blazor Server application.